Top Paying Skilled Trades Without a Degree in 2026

 Top Skilled Trades That Pay (No Degree Required)

-πŸ’‘ All of these are classified as skilled trades by the U.S. Bureau of Labor Statistics (BLS)3 and offer excellent pay with short training timelines.
+All of these are classified as skilled trades by the U.S. Bureau of Labor Statistics (BLS)[^bls-ooh].
+Pay and training timelines vary by state, specialty, and employer.

 Trade Median Salary Top 10% Earn Training Time